boilingdata/boilingdata-dsa-sdk/README.md

-# Integrate anything with SQL - BoilingData DSAs
+# Boiling Apps - Integrate anything with SQL

+> Now you have Boiling Apps, in addition to Boiling Data..

-This repository is an SDK for creating integrations into [BoilingData](https://www.boilingdata.com/) ("Boiling") that can then be queried with SQL.
+This repository is an SDK (example) for creating Boiling Apps, namely integrations into [BoilingData](https://www.boilingdata.com/) ("Boiling") that can then be queried with SQL like any other data source.

-Essentially, this allows converting APIs/code/services into fast in-memory analytics SQL caches, on-demand, that you query with SQL and join with other data integrations or with more static data on S3 Data Lake like Parquet files.
+Essentially, this allows converting APIs/code/services into fast in-memory analytics SQL caches, on-demand, that you query with SQL and join with other Boiling Apps or with more static data on S3 Data Lake like Parquet files (Boiling Data).
 Fast embedded databases are leveraged to deliver high analytics performance with in-memory tables.

-## Data Source Applications
+## Boiling Apps

 APIs, applications, code, etc. can be integrated into [BoilingData](https://www.boilingdata.com/) as SQL Tables.
-We call these Data Source Applications, DSAs.
-A DSA is a JSON that describes 1) required parameters and a 2) JS function template.
+We call these Boiling Apps.
+A Boiling App is a JSON formatted string that describes 1) required parameters and a 2) JS function template string.
+That's all what is required.
+No compiling, transpiling, or packaging.

-Boiling renders the function tamplate with the parameters parsed from the SQL and calls it with a pre-defined set of input parameters, like an instantiation of the NodeJS AWS SDK (`aws-sdk`).
+Boiling renders the function tamplate with the parameters parsed from the SQL and calls it with a pre-defined set of input parameters, like with an instantiation of the NodeJS AWS SDK (`aws-sdk`).

-> You can install Data Source Applications into Boiling and use them in your SQL with the Table Function SQL syntax.
+> You can install Boiling Apps into Boiling and use them in your SQL with the Table Function SQL syntax (`dsa.awssdk('S3','listObjectsV2','{"Bucket":"myBucket"}','.Contents')`).
 See www.boilingdata.com on how to manage your DSAs (list, install, update, etc.).

 ```sql
   SELECT  key, size